Analysis and fabrication of a photonic crystal based anti-reflective coating for photovoltaics generated by evolutionary optimization: Abstract

 \section{Abstract}

 We optimize multilayered anti-reflective coatings for photovoltaic devices, using modern evolutionary algorithms.
-We apply a rigorous methodology to show that a given structure, which is particularly regular, emerge spontaneously in a very systematical way for a very broad range of conditions.
-The very regularity of the structure allows for a thorough physical analysis of how the designs operate.
+We apply a rigorous methodology to show that a given structure, which is particularly regular ({\em i.e. essentially periodic}), emerges spontaneously and systematically for a very broad range of conditions.
+The very regularity of the structure allows for a thorough physical analysis of how the design operates.
 This allows to understand that the central part is a photonic crystal utilized as a buffer for light, and that the external layers have the purpose of reducing the impedance mismatch between the outer media and the Bloch mode supported by the photonic crystal.
 This shows how optimization can suggest new design rules and be considered as a source of inspiration.
 Finally, we fabricate these structures with easily deployable techniques.

 Numerical optimization of photonic devices is increasingly relied on in the literature to provide us with solutions to technological needs, like highly miniaturized multiplexers\cite{piggott2015inverse}.
 This constitutes a path towards efficient solutions when no clear design rules are available.
 Such an approach clearly dates back to two decades ago, when particularly efficient design tools for multilayered structures have been developed\cite{tik1994,tik1996}.
 More recently, advanced optimization methods for photonic devices have been proposed and successfully used to generate numerous photonic structures\cite{molesky2018inverse}.